DrewDahlman/gulpRails/readme.md

  - Get to use bower for dependency management
  - CoffeScript linting and error catching
  - Sass Error catching
- - Get to use Browserfy ( export and require )
+ - Get to use Browserify ( export and require )
  - Can still use gems for dependencies
  - You can modify your build process to suit your needs
  	- Some projects have special requirements for compiling, with a build system such as gulp you have full control over how that process happens.